ym001/distancia/docs/matrixDistance.rst

 6. `Frobenius`_  : Sum of the squares of the matrix elements, often used to compare the overall magnitude of two matrices.
 #. `Nuclear`_  : Sum of the singular values of the matrix, often used for comparing low-rank matrices.
-#. `Operator Norm`_  : Based on the largest singular value (spectral norm) of the difference between two matrices.
+#. `OperatorNormCalculator`_  : Based on the largest singular value (spectral norm) of the difference between two matrices.

 **Kernel-Based Distance**
 ------------------------